What parents need to know

-The content is absorbing, but it's accessed through a less-than-ideal interface that's hard to navigate.
+The content is gorgeous and incredibly absorbing, but it's accessed through a less-than-ideal interface that's hard to navigate.

-Between tours that walk you through the stars and access to hard data and images, this resource is a treasure trove for learning.
+With tours that walk you through the stars and access to hard data with images, this resource is a treasure trove for learning.

-There's a basic FAQ and online help guide, a selection of tours to guide exploration, and curriculum for middle and high school teachers.
-Still, it'll take some fiddling to get used to the tool.
+There's a basic FAQ and an online help guide, a selection of tours to guide exploration, and lesson plans for middle and high school teachers.
+Still, it takes practice to learn how to use the tool.

 What's it about?

-WORLDWIDE TELESCOPE provides an atlas of the known universe drawing on stunning data from telescopes, observatories, and research labs all over the world.
+WORLDWIDE TELESCOPE provides an atlas of the known universe by drawing on stunning data from telescopes, observatories, and research labs all over the world.
 Prerecorded tours fly the viewer through the cosmos, acting as a tour guide to the universe's greatest hits and highlights.
-Outside of the tours, kids can use WorldWide Telescope as an interactive, desktop planetarium, journeying into the infinite expanses in the sky and getting unprecedented access to astronomical imagery and information from top scientists.
+Outside of the tours, kids can use WorldWide Telescope as an interactive desktop planetarium, journeying to the infinite expanses in the sky while getting unprecedented access to astronomical imagery and information from top scientists.

 Is it any good?

-As a tool, WorldWide Telescope is nothing short of awe inspiring -- although it might initially overwhelm users due to the sheer amount of data it provides.
-The ability to zoom down to the street level on Earth, and then blast millions of light years through space to view a spinning nebula makes it a powerful resource for understanding astronomy and our place in the universe.
-With a click of the mouse, images of celestial bodies provides a wealth of data that illuminates the glittering objects we see in the sky.
-Kids can wrestle with the almost incomprehensible distances that make up the universe or just admire the beauty of distant star systems; either way, WorldWide Telescope provides a resource perfect for anyone who desires a better understanding of life beyond the planet Earth.
+As a tool, this is nothing short of awe-inspiring -- although it might initially overwhelm users due to the sheer amount of data it provides.
+The ability to zoom down to the street level on Earth (and then blast millions of light years through space to view a spinning nebula) makes it a powerful resource for understanding astronomy and our place in the universe.
+With a click of the mouse, images of celestial bodies provide a wealth of data that illuminate the glittering objects we see in the sky.
+Kids can wrestle with the almost incomprehensible distances that make up the universe or simply admire the beauty of distant star systems; either way, WorldWide Telescope provides a resource perfect for anyone who desires a better understanding of life beyond planet Earth.